Appearance

 - Rename it — it defaults to "<name> (Imported)" — and change its colour, icon, and description.

 - Review every setting.
-The page shows "X of 45 settings differ from your account defaults" and lets you adjust any of them, using the same inherit/override controls as the editor.
+The page shows "X settings differ from your account defaults" and lets you adjust any of them, using the same inherit/override controls as the editor.

 - See where it goes.
 The page shows "Importing to account: <name>" — your active account.